-- We describe office visits for mental health services, substance use disorder treatment services, and chiropractic services elsewhere in this chapter.
+- We describe office visits for mental health services, substance use disorder treatment services, and chiropractic services elsewhere in this Chapter.
 Please see those sections for benefits. - See page 6 for a description of the Prior Approval program.
-Visit our website at www.bluecrossvt.org/members/member-forms or call our customer service team at (800) 310-5249 for the newest list of services that require Prior Approval.
+Visit our website at www.bluecrossvt.org/members/member-forms or call customer service at the number on the back of your ID card for the newest list of services that require Prior Approval.